-Communication etiquette has always been a feature which differentiated one culture from another.
+Communication etiquette has always been a feature that differentiates one culture from another, especially Asian business etiquette and Western business etiquette.
 What is considered good manners may vary significantly depending on the country’s geographical location.
-Knowing what is considered good manners in our interlocutor’s country position us as well-educated people who have social experience and respect their partners, which is particularly important in China.
+Knowing what is considered good manners in our interlocutor’s country positions us as well-educated people who have social experience and respect their partners, which is particularly important in China.
+How to negotiate with Chinese companies?

 How to negotiate with Chinese companies?